If You’re Always Stressed And Tired, Start Here

 • Ask your friends and family: who in your life is already meditating or doing some sort of mindfulness practice?
 What do they recommend?
 What programs or apps do they use?
 We are more likely to try something out when it’s recommended by someone we know and trust.

 • Books: oh, the books!
-I have to mention books.
 My favorite resource and way to consume information on a given topic.
 There are countless books out there on mindfulness and meditation, but here are a few to get you started:

 • Wherever You Go, There You Are by Jon Kabat-Zinn